-Juice of fresh apricot leaves are very effective in treatment of scabies, eczema, sun-burn and itching of the skin due to cold exposure.
+Juice of fresh apricot leaves are very effective in the treatment of scabies, eczema, sun-burn and itching of the skin due to cold exposure.

 Eating 6-8 apricot regularly will treat chronic Constipation due to to its cellulose and pectin contents.
 The cellulose, which is not digested, acts as a roughage—that indigos table part of the food which helps the bowel movement and the pectin which absorbs and retains water, thereby increasing bulk to faeces and stimulating smooth bowel movement.

 Fresh juice of apricots, mixed with glucose or honey, is a very cooling drink during fevers.
 It quenches the thirst and eliminates the waste products from the body.
-It tones up the eyes, stomach, liver, heart and nerves by supplying vitamins and minerals.
+It tones up the eyes, stomach, the liver, heart and nerves by supplying vitamins and minerals.